kyle-foral/kyle-foral/README.md

   -First Full Stack Project.
 Food Planner : https://food-planner.kforal.com

- I built this project so users interested in createing a custom meal plan for the week.
+ I built this project for users interested in creating a custom meal plan for the week.
+It comes along with a nice and easy to use calorie tracker that's based on your BMI.

 <!--
 **kyle-foral/kyle-foral** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.